King Charles III Coronation Medal: Jamaicans

 Select members of the Jamaica Defence Force were conferred the medal in 2025, with recipients including individuals who took part in the coronation.

 New Zealanders

 Some New Zealanders were awarded the medal.
-The decision to award the medal is made by the United Kingdom, although New Zealanders requires the approval of the prime minister of New Zealand to wear the medal, as the British medal is considered a foreign honour in New Zealand.
+The decision to award the medal is made by the United Kingdom, although New Zealanders require the approval of the prime minister of New Zealand to wear the medal, as the British medal is considered a foreign honour in New Zealand.
 However, it is listed in New Zealand's official order of wear.

 The New Zealand Government did not issue its own medal.
-Responding to a Official Information Act request, the Clerk to the Executive Council of New Zealand noted that New Zealand hadn't issued medals to mark royal occasions in "recent times", primarily due to cost and difficulty in administering a domestic medal programme.
+Responding to a Official Information Act request, the Clerk to the Executive Council of New Zealand noted that New Zealand had not issued medals to mark royal occasions in "recent times", primarily due to the cost and difficulty of administering a domestic medal programme.

 History

 The British coronation medal was announced on 5 May 2023, the day before the coronation.

 The Scottish Government initially stated they would not help fund the British coronation medal.
 However, the government reversed its decision in October 2023, agreeing to help fund its cost for all eligible Scots.
 The estimated cost to provide all eligible Scots the medal was £200,000.